- VIYA Health Kenya

 Ask, Learn, Share

-Your self-inject questions, answered here
+Your contraception questions, answered here

 Depo-ProveraΒ© is the Pfizer brand name of the intra-muscularly (IM) injectable form of the hormonal contraceptive Depot medroxyprogesterone acetate (DMPA).
 There are currently two injectable contraceptive products that both contain DMPA.
 In addition to DMPA-IM, which can only be injected by a healthcare provider, there is sub-cutaneous DMPA or DMPA-SC, and this can be injected by either a provider or by oneself (self-inject) after receiving initial training.
 DMPA-SC is also known by its Pfizer brand name Sayana PressΒ©.
 Different people use the term βDepoβ in different ways and itβs possible that they are referring to Depo-ProveraΒ© specifically, or more broadly to any form of Depot medroxyprogesterone acetate.